derivexyz/LEAPs/content/leaps/LEAP-49.md

 	- On-chain integrations such as dHedge, Polynomial and Brahma may choose to hardcode a `referrer` parameter to their DAO's address, then distribute rewards to LPs periodically.
 - Reward quantities, tiers and their conditions for trading pools and referrals will be set by Council pre [LEAP 51](https://leaps.lyra.finance/leaps/leap-51/) and by off-chain Snapshot vote post [LEAP 51](https://leaps.lyra.finance/leaps/leap-51/).
 - Rewards for both programs will be distributed after each epoch.

+### Program Adjustments

+For posterity, this LEAP proposes three amendments for all epoch-based reward programs, covering trading rewards, referral rewards and vault rewards programs.

+1. Thresholds: Each program has a threshold for minimum distributions.
+For example, if a threshold of 1 LYRA is set for the trading rewards program, traders who earn less than 1 LYRA will be ignored in the distribution.
+This makes distributions more gas efficient by ignoring sybil accounts.
+2. Distribution Buffer: Rewards can be distributed up to 1 week after an epoch ends.
+This gives the DAO time to identify and resolve issues in distributions.
+3. Updates: Post [LEAP 51](https://leaps.lyra.finance/leaps/leap-51/) changes to reward programs must be made via Snapshot vote using the off-chain signaling process.
+For proposals that update or introduce a new program, the full LEAP structure should be used.
+For proposals that adjust a program's configuration, for example increasing a rewards cap or changing a program's reward token, only the new configuration needs to be included in the proposal.

 ## Copyright